 The Knysna Speed Festival story began in 2009 with the first running of the Simola Hillclimb.
 From humble beginnings the event grew rapidly between 2010 and 2012 quickly becoming one of the most popular events on the South African motorsport scene.
-The 2014 event, sponsored by Jaguar South Africa for the first time, provided compelling evidence that the event had come of age and is the premier event in the country.
+The 2014 event, sponsored by Jaguar South Africa for the first time, provided compelling evidence that the event had come of age and five years later it is the undisputed premier local motorsport event in the country.

-It is now accepted as the South African equivalent of the renowned Goodwood Festival of Speed which is held annually in the UK.
-Goodwood hosts one of the greatest celebrations of car culture and motorsport in the world.
+It is accepted as the South African equivalent of the renowned Goodwood Festival of Speed which is held annually in the UK.

-The list of beautiful cars that have participated in the past include classics such as the Porsche 956, Porsche 917 and a 1961 LDS Formula 1; to more modern machinery including a 1989 Formula 1 Dallara, a March 79B Formula Atlantic, a variety of Ferrraris, the new McLaren MP4-12C and 650s, Lamborghini Gallardo and Aventador, Porsche GT3RS, Nissan GTRS, Jaguar XKRs Coupe and F-Type, and an Ariel Atom.
+The list of beautiful cars that have participated in the past include classics such as the Porsche 956, Porsche 917 and a 1961 LDS Formula 1; to more modern machinery including a 1989 Formula 1 Dallara, a Gould GR55, March 77B and 79B Formula Atlantics, a variety of Ferrraris, McLaren MP4-12C, 650s, 570s, Lamborghini Gallardo and Aventadors, Porsche GT3RS, Nissan GTRS, Jaguar XKRs Coupe and F-Types, and an Ariel Atom.

-We will continue to run the Golf Day as it raises funds for our nominated charities and we will retain a link to the Motor Show even though it is independently organised by the Garden Route Motor Club.
+The Golf Day is now organised by the team at Simola with all the hole sponsorships raised by our team contributing to the funds we donate to our nominated charities, and we will retain a link to the Motor Show even though it is independently organised by the Garden Route Motor Club.

 In 2012 we tweaked the Hillclimb by expanding it to three days and offering the Vintage, Classic and Historic motoring fraternity their own day of action on the Hill.
 Classic Car Friday was born and exclusively featured pre-1975 vehicles.
 Competitors and spectators were encouraged to attend in period dress and despite very wet weather, the uptake was superb and the seed was sown to create an event within an event sporting a wonderful atmosphere.
 In 2016 we extended the age of the cars to 1985 to reflect the aging of the race car park.